 P only defines entities whose specifications are in the

 SPARK subset.
-However, it can use all Ada features in its body which,
+However, it wants to use all Ada features in its body.

-therefore, should not be analyzed and have the
+Therefore the body should not be analyzed and has its

-SPARK_Mode can be specified in a fine-grained manner on a per-unit
+SPARK_Mode in a fine-grained manner on a per-unit

 basis.
-More precisely, a package has four different parts: the visible and
+An Ada package has four different components: the visible and

-private parts of its specification, as well as the declarative and
+private parts of its specification and the declarative and statement parts

-A general rule in SPARK is that when
+A general rule in SPARK is that once

 SPARK_Mode has been set to